herrethan/flipcarousel/README.md

 --------
 - Includes a check for inline images and will always preload one page ahead to ensure smooth flipping
 - Randomizer for more organic flipping
-- Lots of great looking flipping
+- Lots of great flipping

 Usage